-In the face of an ongoing emergency response, local governments may find they need to take on stabilization measures themselves to protect the public and publicly owned structures.
+In the face of an ongoing emergency response, local governments may find they need to do stabilization measures themselves to protect the public and publicly owned structures.
 Property owners may also want to take some limited shoring measures themselves to stabilize threats and minimize additional losses or casualties.
-Since local governments will be taxed trying to apply limited resources to the emergency situation, they may opt to oversee the designs of only those shoring efforts that show the most serious disregard for public safety, while using their discretion with the rest of the layman efforts.
+Since local governments will be taxed trying to apply limited resources to the emergency situation, they may decide to oversee the designs of just those shoring efforts with the greatest risk, while using their discretion with the rest of the public efforts.